Skip to Content

 A climber stands with his back facing to the camera with Cho Oyu, the sixth tallest mountain in the world, in the background.

-The Practical Path: Cho Oyu Before Everest
+The Practical Path: Climb Cho Oyu Before Everest

 For ambitious mountaineers eyeing the world’s tallest peaks, the decision to tackle Everest is a monumental one.
 At Alpenglow Expeditions, we require that our Everest team members have prior experience on at least one 8,000-meter peak before joining an Everest expedition, and we almost always recommend Cho Oyu as a stepping stone.
 Here’s why climbing Cho Oyu first makes practical sense.